Written by María Dabrowski

 In an era where many people are, for better outcomes or worse, jumping on the bandwagon to “save the planet,” confessing a love for conservation can make people like me seem like another groupie who finds it fashionable to “#savetheturtles.”
 Of course I have a metal straw – but I’m writing this in second-hand clothes and my posts that feature ocean or garden photos are meant to educate, not to virtue signal.

 I understand this sounds a little spiteful – so let me make two things clear.
 First – social media can be a beautiful tool.
 If you have thousands of followers and have posted about straws, I am not disparaging you – thank you for using your platform to start conversations.
 I challenge you to keep this up – beyond straws, talk about ghost nets and by-catch, and how sustainable fisheries are really hard to find and harder to afford.
 Talk about second-hand clothing and how companies have taken to green-washing to make people continue to buy unnecessary items.

-I suppose, at the end of this train of thoughts, I want this to be the takeaway: environmentalism and conservation are not the latest fashion statements.
+I suppose, at the end of this train of thought, I want this to be the takeaway: environmentalism and conservation are not the latest fashion statements.
 Fashion necessarily goes “out of fashion.”
-For those of us deeply and determinedly working to actually #savetheturtles, the VSCO-turtle-girl can subvert what we do and who we are, turning the conversation to “Wow, she’s so enviable and gets so many likes” instead of “Wow, how can I truly make a difference for our planet?”
+For those of us deeply and determinedly working to actually #savetheturtles, the VSCO-turtle-girl can subvert what we do and who we are, turning the conversation to “wow, she’s so enviable and gets so many likes” instead of “wow, how can I truly make a difference for our planet?”